Wednesday, February 22, 2023

 How can stem cell therapy help people with Guillain-Barré syndrome?

-Conventional treatment of GBS includes medications, immune globulin therapy ( IVIg treatment ), physical therapy.
+Conventional treatment of GBS includes medications, immune globulin therapy ( IVIg treatment ) or plasma exchange, physical therapy.
 Anti-inflammatory treatments are used to tackle the inflammatory neuropathies.

 One of the key beneficial effects of pluripotent stem cell treatment options is shift in immune responses, especially the autoimmune response.
 The immunomodulatory effects of hPSC treatment are critical in easing the autoimmune diseases inflammatory phase of GBS.
 Pluripotent stem cells and exosomes release transcription factors that help immune cells to shift away from TH1 autoimmune reactivity and quench the inflammatory fire destroying axonal integrity.
 This helps to gradually turn around the acute-onset chronic inflammatory demyelinating polyneuropathy.